-5. Chaparral has a high-severity, crown fire regime, meaning when a fire burns it burns everything, frequently leaving behind an ashen moonscape.
-This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the southwest where fires typically burn at mixed-severity, frequently leaving patches of trees with only surface fire scars.
+5. Chaparral has a high-intensity, crown fire regime, meaning when a fire burns it burns everything, frequently leaving behind an ashen landscape.
+This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the American Southwest.
+Although there can be high-intensity patches where all the trees burn (high-severity), these fires typically burn at low-intensity, consuming mostly just the understory and leaving the larger trees unharmed except for occasssional fire scars.

 Whispering Bells (Emmenanthe penduliflora), an obligate seeding annual

 Fire as a Disruptive Force

 Is fire a good thing for chaparral as many people claim?
 The answer is no because such a statement is simplistic and based on misunderstandings about the role of fire in the chaparral ecosystem.

 Fire in the chaparral is a disruptive force leading to the selection of fire survival strategies.
 Since fire has been a recurring, although infrequent event, for millions of years in the chaparral, only those species that have adaptations that allow them recover after the flames will persist.
 Consequently, many chaparral plant species depend on some fire cue or post-fire environmental condition for maximal reproductive success.
 Does this mean the chaparral "needs" to burn?
 In the current environment, absolutely not.
 Before humans arrived on the scene, the fire return interval for chaparral was on the order of 30 to 150 years plus.
 But over the past century fires have increased dramatically because of human activity, in excess of what the chaparral can tolerate, especially in Southern California.